Winner for the Best Smoker Under $500 is the Pit Barrel Cooker

 It’s a classic Ugly Drum Smoker, but one that comes (mostly) pre-assembled, ready to go out of the box and shipped straight to your door for free.
 The design makes holding a consistent pit temperature for hours on end easy, and smoked meats come out juicy and perfectly done – much better than in an offset smoker and rivaling most other smoker styles with a more efficient, quicker, and even cook throughout.

-All this and, it comes in at about $300 – another reason why we’ve selected it as our favorite Smoker Under $500.
+All this and, it comes in at about $300 – another reason why we’ve selected it as our favorite Smoker Under $500 and why it made our Gift List for BBQ Lovers.
 Keep reading to find out why the Pit Barrel Cooker has us putting away the gas grill, selling our offset smokers and embracing the UDS life.

 The Pit Barrel Cooker, At A Glance: